Post-Ofsted action plan: governors' role

 2. School leaders will draft the action plan

-3. Review and challenge the action plan
+4. Review and challenge the plan to make it as useful as possible

-4. Monitor the action plan
+5. Monitor the action plan